I have had to treat my own horses' skin infections, so I am sharing the methods that have worked for me.

 - As a general rule, each of my horses has his/her own set of brushes, saddle pads, girths, and breast collars.
 This helps prevent the spread of disease.

-- Each dog should also have his own collar, bedding, kennel, etc.
+- Each dog should also have its own collar, bedding, kennel, etc.

 - In addition, good nutrition helps support a healthy immune system.
 Consult a nutritionist or veterinarian to ensure your animal is getting what he needs.